mvolkmann/blog/src/lua.md

 print(g:report()) -- call method; Geoffrey giraffe is 18 feet tall.
 ```

-## Multitasking
+## Coroutines

 Lua is single-threaded like JavaScript.
 It supports collaborative multitasking with coroutines.
+At any point in time on only one coroutine is running.
-Coroutines are like threads, but they do not run in parallel.
+They do not run in parallel.

 ```lua
 -- TODO: Can this function have parameters?